-Environmental Hazards This product is highly toxic to bees exposed through contact during spraying and while spray droplets are still wet.
+ENVIRONMENTAL HAZAROS This product is highly toxic to bees exposed through contact during spraying and while spray droplets are still wet.
 Do not apply this product or allow it to drift to blooming crops or weeds while bees or other pollinating insects are actively foraging the treatment area.
-This product may be toxic to bees exposed to treated follage for up to 3 hours following application.
-Toxicity is reduced when spray droplets are driv. are dry.
+This product may be toxic to bees exposed to treated foliage for up to 3 hours following application.
+Toxicity is reduced when spray droplets

-Risk to managed bees and native pollinators from contact with pesticide spray or residues can be minimized when applications are made before 7:00 am or after 7:00 pm local time or when the temperature is below 50° F at the site of application.
+Risk to managed bees and native pollinators from contact with posticide spray or residues can be minimized when applications are made before 7:00 am or after 7:00 pm local time or when the temperature is below 50° F at the site of application.